 Inventory control means that you have 100 percent certainty of what you have on hand.
 That's not an easy feat and requires cycle counting, physical inventories and meticulous attention to detail.

 But inventory control is crucial because, even though you may not know exactly how much inventory you have on hand, you are paying for all of it.

 Don't use a lack of inventory control as an excuse to hold more than you need.

-As I may have mentioned, the point of optimized supply chain is to delivery what your customers want, when your customers want it — and spend as little money as possible getting that done.
-Holding more inventory means spending more money — so what's the key to optimized supply chain?
+As I may have mentioned, the point of an optimized supply chain is to deliver what your customers want, when your customers want it, and spend as little money as possible getting that done.
+Holding more inventory means spending more money.
+So what's the key to the optimized supply chain?

-Using robust demand management will get your on your way there.
+Using robust demand management will get you on your way there.
 Work with your customers to understand their demand and also the other factors impacting what they're going to want: